Miris-Inc/MirisSDK/README.md

 ### Welcome to the Miris SDK!
-* For instructions on installing the UnitySDK, see the [README](Unity/README.md) in the Unity folder.
+* For instructions on installing the UnitySDK, see the [README](Unity/Packages/com.miris.sdk.core/README.md) inside `Unity/Packages/com.miris.sdk.core/`.